If your child ends up in the juvenile court system, you want experienced legal counsel to defend them and protect their rights and their future.

 Juvenile crimes are those committed by someone under the age of 18.

 Generally, juveniles can be charged with the same offenses as adults.
-Common offenses committed by juveniles include:
+Common offenses charged in juvenile delinquency court include:

-The main difference between the two systems is the sentencing options available to the court.
-The juvenile justice system emphasizes rehabilitation.
-It offers alternative sentencing options such as counseling or education programs and sends defendants to a juvenile detention center rather than a jail or prison.
+The main difference between the adult and juvenile criminal systems is the sentencing options available to the court.
+The juvenile justice system emphasizes rehabilitation and provides for alternative sentencing options such as counseling or education programs.
+In most juvenile delinquency cases, any incarceration would be served in a juvenile detention center rather than an adult jail or prison.

 Juveniles Tried as Adults in Colorado